-As you have gathered, there's usually not a lot I can do about the booking process or the mugshot situation.
+As you have gathered, there's usually not a lot I can do about the booking process.
 On the other hand, if you have been arrested or charged with a criminal offense, there is absolutely no rational reason to not discuss your case with a qualified, experienced legal specialist who can help you resolve your legal problems.

-If you are being investigated or prosecuted in a criminal or DUI matter, you're welcome to call.
+If you are being investigated or prosecuted in a criminal matter, you're welcome to call.

 What to Do After a DUI Arrest

 The Judge Will Order You to Report to the Jail

 More About Diversion

 Cannabis and DUI